 Americans enjoy great leeway when it comes to what they can say thanks to our country’s extensive protections of free speech.
-But Oceanside defense lawyers remind you that there are limits to what you can say, both in person and online, especially when that speech may incite someone to commit a crime.
+But criminal attorneys in Oceanside remind you that there are limits to what you can say, both in person and online, especially when that speech may incite someone to commit a crime.
 While it can be easy to say things on social media that you don’t actually mean, it is important to remember that what you say online is legally the same as what you might say to someone in person.

 When Political Speech Goes Too Far